mochabyte0x/MochiLdr/README.md

     - GetProcAddress
     - GetModuleHandle
 - Support for handling TLS callbacks
-- Support for registern exception handlers
+- Support for registering exception handlers
 - API hashing (jenkins-oaat)

 No injector because I want to keep mine private.
 Just use the one from KaynLdr or make your own.